jvqtil/tasky/README.md

 ### Why tasky.todo in current dir?

-That is the best way for working in teams on any projects.
+That is probably the best way for working in teams on any projects.
 You can just add tasky.todo to git repo and it will sync all across your team's computers!

 ## Usage